This is an updated post

 - Site Manager, Supervisor, Surveyor, Labourer and Tradesperson

 - A person with access to operational construction zones (unaccompanied or not directly supervised by an inducted person)

 - A worker who is required to routinely enter operational construction zones

 The white card can be obtained online or face-to-face through a Registered Training Organisation (RTO).
 More information and a list of white card trainers can be found on the ‘Safe Work Australia’ website.

 3. Gain the right experience

-If you’re looking to become a builder or construction manager in Australia, Open Colleges’ Building, Construction & Trades courses can give you the right foundation to get qualified and start your new career.
-For more information, download a free course guide, or get in touch to speak with one of our Education Advisors.
+If you’re looking to become a Builder or Construction Manager in Australia, Open Colleges’ online building and construction courses can give you the right foundation to get qualified and start your new career in this growing industry.